Kadir-Gursoy/Kadir-Gursoy/README.md

-<h4 style="display: inline-block; align="center""> Hello, welcome to my GitHub profile!
+<h4 style="display: inline-block; align="center"> Hello, welcome to my GitHub profile!
 I have a great passion for web programming.
 I am constantly learning new technologies and frameworks and conducting experiments to find the best solutions to problems.

 I am currently working towards becoming a Full-Stack Developer.